Elmina: Colonization era

+17th Century to present

 The location of Elmina made it a significant site for re-provisioning ships headed south towards the Cape of Good Hope on their way to India.
 After years of Portuguese commerce on the Elmina Coast, the Dutch learned of the profitable activity taking place through Barent Eriksz of Medemblik, one of the earliest traders and Guinea navigators.
 Ericksz learned about trading on the Elmina coast while he was a prisoner on Principe and subsequently became a major resource to the Dutch in terms of providing geographical and trading information.
 The Dutch West India Company captured Elmina in 1637; in subsequent centuries it was mostly used as a hub for the slave trade.
 The British attacked the city in 1782, but it remained in Dutch hands until 1872, when the Dutch Gold Coast was sold to the British.
 The king of Ashanti, claiming to be suzerain, objected to the transfer, and initiated the third Anglo-Ashanti war of 1873–1874.